How to Start an LLC in Delaware (Step-by-Step Guide)

 If you would like help with the process of forming a new LLC, it is worth using a service to help.
 Companies like Harvard Business Services (HBS) specialize in Delaware LLCs and corporations, and can make the process quite simple for you.

 These companies charge additional fees, but they can save you a lot of time.
 HBS charges $179 in addition to the standard Delaware state fees, so the cost is still quite reasonable.
 These firms can also serve as your Delaware Registered Agent service, which is a requirement (see step #3).
-Budget-friendly alternatives like ZenBusiness can be even cheaper, with fees from just $49 + state fees.
+Budget-friendly alternatives like Northwest can be even cheaper, with free service for the first year (plus state fees), then $39/year (plus state fees).

 You don’t need to use a service, as forming an LLC can definitely be done on your own.
 But if you want to save time and ensure that everything is done accurately, it may be worthwhile to work with an LLC service provider.